-However, if you would like to study along with this blog, this year the Book of Mormon Translation Challenge (#BOMTC) is doing something NEW!
-When Joseph resumed the translation process following the loss of the 116 manuscript pages, he and Oliver did not begin at 1 Nephi, where most of us begin reading, instead they began in Mosiah, where Joseph and Martin had paused in the translation process.
-So, this year the #BOMTC is going to follow a schedule that begins with Mosiah 1 and ends with Words of Mormon.
+However, if you would like to study along with this blog, the Book of Mormon Translation Challenge (#BOMTC) does something different.
+When Joseph resumed the translation process following the loss of the 116 manuscript pages, it appears that he and Oliver did not begin at 1 Nephi, where most of us begin reading; instead they began in Mosiah, where Joseph and Martin had paused in the translation process.
+So, the #BOMTC follows a schedule that begins with Mosiah 1 and ends with Words of Mormon.
 Don’t worry though, if you like the traditional style of beginning in 1 Nephi and ending with Moroni we still have a schedule for you too.
 Just check out the schedule links above to choose your preference.

-Please JOIN and SHARE this challenge with others by clicking on the graphic below or visit our Facebook events page: https://www.facebook.com/events/147323189128973
+Please JOIN and SHARE this challenge with others by joining our Facebook page at: https://www.facebook.com/BookOfMormonTranslationChallenge/

 For greater details of the events mentioned in this blog post, please see CHURCH HISTORY IN THE FULNESS OF TIMES STUDENT MANUAL: CHAPTER FIVE: COMING FORTH OF THE BOOK OF MORMON AND RESTORATION OF THE PRIESTHOOD.